-Narcissistic personality disorder is more prevalent in males than females, and is thought to occur in less than 1 percent in the general population.
+Narcissistic personality disorder is more prevalent in males than females, and is thought to occur in up to 6.2 percent of the general population.

 Like most personality disorders, narcissistic personality disorder typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.

 Personality disorders such as narcissistic personality disorder are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
 Family physicians and general practitioners are generally not trained or well-equipped to make this type of psychological diagnosis.
 So while you can initially consult a family physician about this problem, they should refer you to a mental health professional for diagnosis and treatment.
 There are no laboratory, blood or genetic tests that are used to diagnose personality disorder.